YouROK/TorrServer/README.md

 * --sslport PORT
 	*                 web server ssl port, If not set, will be set to default 8091 or taken from db(if stored previously).
 Accepted if --ssl enabled.
 * --sslcert PATH
-	*                 path to ssl cert file.
-If not set, default self-signed certificate/key will be generated.
+	*                 path to ssl key file.
+If not set, will be taken from db(if stored previously) or default self-signed certificate/key will be generated.
 Accepted if --ssl enabled.
 * --sslkey PATH
 	*                 path to ssl key file.
-If not set, default self-signed certificate/key will be generated.
+If not set, will be taken from db(if stored previously) or default self-signed certificate/key will be generated.
 Accepted if --ssl enabled.
 * --path PATH, -d PATH
   *                 database dir path
 * --logpath LOGPATH, -l LOGPATH